mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

    hmake <table_name> <buckets>
    ;hmake also have an -s switch which prints debug info

-If you don’t specify the number of buckets (or “slots”), the default is used, which is 101.
+If you don't specify the number of buckets (or "slots"), the default is used, which is 101.
 If you do specify the number of buckets from 1-10000, for any number greater than 1 which is not prime, mIRC increases the number of buckets to be the next greater prime from 3-10007.
 Which is why the default 100 uses 101 bucket.
 Assuming that you are going to look up a specific item by name using $hget, then generally speaking the number of buckets should be decided based on the following equation:

 .. code:: text